scarletquasar/MelonRuntime/README.md

 ## Why Melon?

+### 🚀 **Declarative-first programming**

-- 🚀 **Declarative-first programming**: Create, manage and scale applications and tools easily without having to think about everything
+Create, manage and scale applications and tools easily without having to think about everything.

-- ⚡ **.NET based environment**: Portable, fast and powerful applications with all the features offered by the .NET environment via functions or interop
+### ⚡ **.NET based environment**

+Portable, fast and powerful applications with all the features offered by the .NET environment via functions or interop.

-- 🧤 **Hands on development**: Create a complete application in few lines with zero dependency
+### 🧤 **Hands on development**

+Create a complete application in few lines with zero dependency.

 ## Installation and usage: